How to Help Climate Change and Prevent Global Warming

 Rachael, a resource economist and activist, created a fundraiser to help start her own environmental nonprofit.
 Her work focuses on helping farmers in developing countries adapt to the effects of climate change, so they can continue to provide food and income for their families.
 To date, she has raised over $12,000 to support her goal.

 Environmental activist Craigus started a fundraiser to help preserve Lake Khovsgol, an ecologically diverse ancient lake in Mongolia.
 The fundraiser supported an arts and environment tour in the village surrounding the lake that aims to raise awareness about the importance of preserving natural resources.
 More than $10,000 was raised.

 Find unique ways to help reverse climate change

 No matter how you choose to support the environment, starting a fundraiser to help climate change means you can make the most impact.
-And free fundraising through GoFundMe means all of your donations will go where they’re intended—to help stop climate change and save the planet.
+And fundraising through GoFundMe means all of your donations will go where they’re intended—to help stop climate change and save the planet.
 Start your fundraiser today and see what kind of positive change you can make for the environment.